Delay Update in determinant quantum Monte Carlo: Method

-This can be done by matrix product.
 Here we make a brief discussion about the computational complexity for delay update.
-The total overhead for preparing the intermediate matrices mainly comes from calculating part of the Green's function, which has the computational complexity $\mathcal{O}(n_d^2 N)$, and after $n_d$ steps, the calculation of the whole Green's function cost $\mathcal{O}(n_d N^2)$.
-By going through all auxiliary fields, we need multiply above complexity by a factor $\mathcal{O}(\beta N/n_d)$, so that we have $\mathcal{O}(\beta n_d N^2)$ for overhead, and $\mathcal{O}(\beta N^3)$ for Green's function updates.
-It is obvious that delay update and fast update share the same computational complexity.
-However, in delay update a series of vector outer-products are transformed into matrix products as shown in Fig.~\ref{fig:fig1}.
-The whole Green's function is updated occasionally, which makes a much better use of cache.
-The chosen of parameter $n_d$ can be based on some test, and we find by setting $n_d$ to $2^\lambda$ with $\lambda=\min[6,[\log_2\frac{N}{20}]]$ is a good choice, e.g., for $N=42^2$, $n_d$ can be set to 64.
+The total overhead for preparing the intermediate matrices mainly comes from calculating part of the Green's function, which has the computational complexity $\mathcal{O}(n_d^2 N)$, and after $n_d$ steps, the calculation of the whole Green's function costs $\mathcal{O}(n_d N^2)$.
+By going through all auxiliary fields, we need to multiply the above complexity by a factor of $\mathcal{O}(\beta N/n_d)$, resulting in $\mathcal{O}(\beta n_d N^2)$ for overhead and $\mathcal{O}(\beta N^3)$ for Green's function updates.
+In the DQMC, the delay update and fast update share the same computational complexity.
+However, in delay update a series of vector outer-products are transformed into matrix products as shown in Fig.~\ref{fig:fig1}, which significantly reduces the computation time.
+The main reason is that, for vector operations, Level 1 BLAS is used, while for matrix operations, Level 3 BLAS is used, which can optimize the usage of cache~\cite{van2008science}.
+Furthermore, we note that the optimized value of $n_d$ is limited by the size of the cache.
+Based on our test on the platforms with roughly similar sizes of cache listed in Appendix~\ref{sec:app2}, setting $n_d$ to $2^\lambda$, where $\lambda=\min[6,[\log_2\frac{N}{20}]]$ , has proven to be a good choice.
+For example, for $N=42^2$, $n_d$ can be set to 64.

 The above delay update scheme can also be applied to zero-temperature version of DQMC.
-For zero-temperature version of DQMC (DQMC-zero-T), the normalization factor of ground state wavefunction $|\Psi_0\rangle$ plays the similar role of partition function for finite-temperature case.
+For the zero-temperature version of DQMC (DQMC-zero-T), the normalization factor of ground state wavefunction $|\Psi_0\rangle$ plays a similar role to that of the partition function in the finite-temperature case.